boredjo/thesisfinder/backend/src/documentation/index.html.md

 This endpoint gives a list 5 questions, meant to be displayed at the featured idea page

 ### Idea Details

-> this method requires the idea id to look up the details of the question
+> This method requires the idea id to look up the details of the question

 ```shell
 curl --location --request GET 'https://api.thesisfinder.com/idea/details/ideaid' \